wildonion/gem/README.md

 * use ```anchor init NEW_ANCHOR_PROJECT``` to build a new anchor workspace, ```anchor build --program-name PROGRAM_NAME``` and ```anchor deploy --program-name PROGRAM_NAME``` to build and deploy the specified program.

-* the steps to build and deploy the whitelist contract is the same as the conse ones.
+* the steps to build and deploy the whitelist contract is the same as the ticket contract.

 * ```solana balance``` shows the balance of the address inside the `/home/$USER/.config/solana/id.json` on the selected network which is one of the `devnet`, `testnet` or `localhost`.

 ## 🚧 WIP

-* complete conse solana programs inside the `conse` folder using [anchor](https://www.anchor-lang.com/)
+* complete solana programs inside the `conse` folder using [anchor](https://www.anchor-lang.com/)

 * adding Graphql for realtime streaming using hyper with [juniper](https://graphql-rust.github.io/juniper/master/index.html)